elem15/nodejs2022Q2-service/README.md

 Part 3

+# Postgres + TypeRM

-Now you can start to use this app and get all entities from data base Postres.
+Now you can start to use this app and get all entities from data base Postgres.

 To local use download repo: